 Gary Holland focuses his practice on energy, mineral, and natural resources law, property law, and commercial and real estate transactions.
-Clients across the energy industry trust his sophisticated and strategic deal counsel to (i) negotiate and handle all facets of mergers, acquisitions, divestitures, and financing related to coal, oil and gas, coalbed methane, and other commercial assets, (ii) lead wide-scale transactional due diligence projects, and (iii) advise on various other operational and business matters, including evaluating appropriate curative measures.
-Gary is adept in leading and managing multi-million-dollar stock and asset deals and drafting the associated transactional and corporate instruments.
+Clients across the energy industry trust his sophisticated and strategic deal counsel to (i) negotiate and handle all facets of mergers, acquisitions, divestitures, and financing related to coal, oil and gas, coalbed methane, and other commercial assets and operations, (ii) lead wide-scale transactional due diligence projects, and (iii) advise on various operational and business development matters, including evaluating appropriate curative measures.
+Gary is adept in leading and managing multi-million-dollar stock and asset deals and effectively preparing the associated transactional and corporate instruments.

-Serving in his management role as Title Coordinator of Steptoe’s Mineral Title & Property Practice Group, Gary is a leader and integral part of the firm’s Energy and Natural Resources Department and management team.
+Serving in his management role as Title Coordinator of Steptoe’s Mineral Title & Property Practice Group, Gary is an Assistant Practice Group Leader and an integral part of the firm’s Energy and Natural Resources Department and energy management team.
 In addition to Gary’s strong transactional background, he has extensive experience in abstracting and preparing complex coal, oil and gas, and other mineral titles throughout multiple states.
-His deep understanding of mineral title and property law has provided a practical approach in drafting, reviewing, and issuing coal and mining title opinions, oil and gas drilling title opinions, and division order title opinions to assist clients with developmental efforts throughout the Appalachian Basin.
+His deep understanding of mineral title and property law has provided a practical approach in drafting, reviewing, and issuing coal and mining title opinions, oil and gas drilling title opinions, and division order title opinions to assist clients with strategic developmental efforts throughout the Appalachian Basin.

-Gary has held multiple leadership and management positions throughout the firm and was a member participant of the S&J’s 2020 Leadership Development Summit for attorneys displaying high potential for leadership positions and opportunities.
+In addition to his energy department role as Title Coordinator, Gary has held a variety of leadership and project management positions throughout the firm and was a past member of S&J’s leadership development summit for attorneys displaying high potential for leadership and opportunities.